faerlin-developer/improving_model_performance_with_batch_normalization_and_data_augmentation/README.md

 <img src="img/model.png" style="width:200px;height:500px">

 We will make use of the CIFAR-10 dataset collected by Alex Krizhevsky, Vinod Nair, and Geoffrey Hinton from the University of Toronto.
-Without data augmentation and batch normalization, our baseline model a validation accuracy of around $70\%$.
+Without data augmentation and batch normalization, our baseline model achieves a validation accuracy of around $70\%$.
 With the mentioned regularization techniques, our model achieves $85\%$ accuracy on our test set.

 [Click here](https://github.com/faerlinpulido/improving_model_performance_with_batch_normalization_and_data_augmentation/blob/master/notebook.ipynb to go directly to the project's python notebook.